The Definitive Warehouse Roofing Guide [2022]

 Metal Roofing

-Metal roofing is the most expensive option for commercial buildings and some kind of slope is a must to get the most out the possible lifespan of metal.
+Metal roofing is the most expensive option for commercial buildings, and some kind of slope is a must to get the most out of the possible lifespan of metal.

 It comes in three basic forms: sheets, tiles, and look-alikes.
-The look-a-like option just means the metal is designed to look like something else such as a cedar shake.
+The look-a-like option just means the metal is designed to look like something else, such as wood.

 Steel roofing materials are the most common and most mid-grade price option.
-It is often coated or mixed with another material to increase some kind of resistance factor for specific uses.
-Galvanized steel has a zinc coating to increase corrosion resistance; galvalume steel is coated with aluminum to increase reflectivity and corrosion resistance, for example.
+It is often coated or mixed with another material to increase the resistance factor for specific uses.
+For example, galvanized steel, has a zinc coating to increase corrosion resistance; galvalume steel is coated with aluminum to increase reflectivity and corrosion resistance.